christopher-hsu/MobilityGen/README.md

 Feed in the USD as context to the LLM and have it output waypoints.
 Use MobilityGen to navigate to waypoints.

 For ROS2 support, sensors (RGB, Depth, tf tree) are streamed out from Isaac Sim via ROS2.
-We combined this functionality with [Clio](https://arxiv.org/abs/2404.13696) to build scene graphs in Isaac Sim.
+We combined this functionality with [Clio](https://arxiv.org/abs/2404.13696) to build meshes and scene graphs in Isaac Sim.

 See our fork with [Clio-Eval](https://github.com/christopher-hsu/Clio-Eval)